alanwatsonforster/glass/apxo/aircraftdata/AD:A-1.md

 [Jayne](https://www.airuniversity.af.edu/Portals/10/ASPJ/journals/Volume-31_Issue-2/V-Jayne.pdf) states that the Stanley extraction system was retrofitted in 1967.
 Added to ADCs in [3d3f674](https://github.com/alanwatsonforster/apxo/commit/3d3f674dcca86a640f4df7996111a4826d654c24).

+### Loads

+Jackson:
+- p.
+17: a photo of an AD-4 with one 1000? lb bomb on the centerline, two FTs, and four 250? lb bombs on the first four outer-wing stations on each wing.
+- p.
+42: a photo of an AD with three bombs, perhaps 1000? lb on centerline and 2000? on wing stations.
+- p.
+49: a photo of an AD with four 250? lb bombs on the four outer outer-wing stations on each wing.

 ## Other Possible Versions

 - AD-5N/A-1G.
 FLown by RVNAF

 ## Bibliography

+- Jackson, Robert, “Air War Korea 1950-1953,” Motorbooks
 - [Goebel](https://www.airvectors.net/ava1spad.html)
 - [SAC for AD-4](https://www.aahs-online.org/images/Navy_SAC/AD-4.pdf)
 - [SAC for AD-5](https://www.aahs-online.org/images/Navy_SAC/AD-5.pdf)